 - The roas target you’d like it to try and achieve.

 Then the big G is going to handle the rest.
 It’ll apply machine learning to try and get the best possible results for you, maximizing conversions while staying within your price range.

 But what about what I’ve listed for standard campaigns?
 Unfortunately not.

 The Pros and Cons of Traditional Shopping Ads

-So let’s start with regular old vanilla Shopping ads.
-Their benefits include:
+So let’s start with regular old vanilla Shopping ads and my big reasons for using them.

 That all sounds pretty good, doesn’t it?
 So what are the drawbacks?
 The primary issues are:

 - Setup can be complicated if you’re new to the game.
 If things like “negative lists” or “product ad groups” or “tiered” structures confuse you then you might struggle, at least in the short term.

 - Tuning your search term report and building negative lists is a huge task and is something that requires constant attention.
 At Pixelrush we used software with automated rules (that we’ve created ourselves) to prune our high wastage terms.